 - THE CERS (European Center for Sports Rehabilitation) in Capbreton and its medical director, Dr. Pierre-Louis Puig are undeniably very familiar with the medical management of pubalgia and their protocol or equivalent is recommended.

-- in the event of osteo-arthropathy : corticosteroid infiltrations, oral corticosteroids, mesotherapy, podiatric and osteopathic treatments.
+Treatment according to etiology:- in the event of osteo-arthropathy : corticosteroid infiltrations, oral corticosteroids, mesotherapy, podiatric and osteopathic treatments.
 The functional treatment will focus on improving the flexibility of the hips and strengthening the internal running of the large muscles of the abdomen without ever triggering pain.

 - in the event of tendinopathy of insertion of the adductors: local physiotherapy, deep transverse massage (MTP), mesotherapy, shock waves++, stretching (contracted-relaxed).